vliu15/3d-brain-tumor-segmentation/README.md

 > All command-line arguments can be found in `utils/arg_parser.py`.

-> There are 285 training examples in the BraTS 2017/2018 training sets, but since we do not have access to the validation set, we opt for a 10:1 split and end up with 260 and 25 training and validation examples, respectively.
-To create this split, run with the `--create_val` flag.
+> There are 285 training examples in the BraTS 2017/2018 training sets, but for lack of validation set, the `--create_val` flag creates a 10:1 split, resulting in 260 and 25 training and validation examples, respectively.

 ### Training
-As per the paper, we adopt all hyperparameters used in training (as default arguments).
-We will provide our training logs and graphs here shortly.
+All hyperparameters proposed in the paper are used in training.
 See `scripts/train.sh` for a detailed example of how to run training.
 The size of the model can be adjusted in `utils/constants.py`.
-We randomly flip across spatial axes with probability 0.5 and sample 1 crop per example in training (essentially making the training data stochastic).
+The input is randomly flipped across spatial axes with probability 0.5 and cropped to `128 x 128 x 128` per example in training (essentially making the training data stochastic).
 The validation set is created at the beginning of training and remains static.
 ```
-python train.py --train_loc data/train.image_wise.tfrecords --val_loc data/val.image_wise.tfrecords
+python train.py --train_loc data/train.image_wise.tfrecords --val_loc data/val.image_wise.tfrecords --prepro_file data/image_mean_std.npy --args_file config.json
 ```

 > Use the `--n_val_sets` flag to specify how many crops to take to create the validation set.
 Increase for metric robustness.